fbpx

 • No Effect on Sexual Function

-It has no effect on erections, sexual desire, or pleasure from having sex.
+It does not affect erections, sexual desire, or pleasure from having sex.

 Costs for Vasectomy

-The basic procedure cost of a vasectomy is usually $500 to $1,000.
+The essential procedure cost of a vasectomy is usually $500 to $1,000.
 This cost includes the surgeon’s charge, anesthesia, and any materials required during the surgery.

 1. Initial Consultation

-According to the procedure, a urologist or medical expert may conduct an initial consultation with patients about the surgery, its consequences, and conduct a physical exam.
-This consultation might cost anywhere from $50 to $200, depending on the medical expert and region.
+According to the procedure, a urologist or medical expert may conduct an initial consultation with patients about the surgery and its consequences and perform a physical exam.
+Depending on the medical expert and region, this consultation might cost anywhere from $50 to $200.

 2. Follow-Ups